Education and Schools in Hong Kong

 - Purchase the complete Expat Arrivals Hong Kong Guide (PDF)

-As a result, expat families usually enrol their children in private international schools.
+Still, for the sake of easing the transition in Hong Kong, most expat families opt to enrol their children in private international schools.
 Fortunately, the diverse nature of Hong Kong ensures that there are many international teachers and school options for expat children.

 Public schools in Hong Kong

 Public schools in Hong Kong are fully funded by the government and offer free education to all children.
-The government has implemented language and cultural support programmes for non-Chinese-speaking children, which can ease the transition somewhat.
-However, this remains a difficult path, especially for older children who are unable to pick up a new language as quickly as younger kids.
+The government has implemented language and cultural support programmes for non-Chinese-speaking children, which can be a great help to children young enough to pick up the language quickly.
+However, for older children, this can still be a difficult path.

 Families in Hong Kong for the long haul may benefit from the cultural integration local schools offer – however, most expats opt for international schools instead, particularly those on a limited-term assignment.